nextflow-io/nextflow/docs/operator.rst

 Field       Description
 =========== ============================
-limit       Limits the number of retrieved lines for each file to the specified value. jsonPath    define the section of the JSON document that you want to extract.
-The expression is a set of paths separated by a dot, similar to `jsonPath <https://goessner.net/articles/JsonPath/>`_ The empty string is the document root (default).
-A number within brackets is the 0-based index in a json array.
-A word is the key in a json object.
-Complex keys containing a dot or a bracket are currently not supported.
+limit       Limits the number of retrieved lines for each file to the specified value. path        Define the section of the JSON document that you want to extract.
+The expression is a set of paths separated by a dot, similar to `JSONPath <https://goessner.net/articles/JsonPath/>`_ The empty string is the document root (default).
+An integer in brackets is the 0-based index in a JSON array.
+A string preceded by a dot ``.`` is the key in a JSON object.
 =========== ============================

 .. tip::